Updates from Heron’s Key Leadership Team

 From the onsite of this COVID-19 pandemic, residents and staff have been urged to follow the recommendations from the Centers for Disease Control and Prevention (CDC) https://www.cdc.gov/coronavirus/2019-ncov/index.html for prevention of any viral respiratory illness, including frequent hand washing, practice of good cough etiquette, advising those exhibiting any symptoms of the virus, or in direct contact with those exhibiting symptoms (sore throat, cough, fever) to remain at home until symptom-free for 72 hours.

-Our State has taken significant actions to limit the potential spread of COVID-19.
-In 2020, Governor Inslee issued an official Stay at Home order that banned all public gatherings and closed non-essential businesses (unless employees can work remotely) and in 2021 introduced a new 2 Phase “Healthy Washington – Roadmap to Recovery” plan.
-Many aspects of that the original “Stay at Home” order continue to be in effect in Phase 1 of the new “Healthy Washington” plan.
-While observing the Governor’s recovery plan and most current mandates, Heron’s Key also continues to follow the guidance of local health jurisdictions, the CDC, the Centers for Medicare and Medicaid as we develop our own cautious re-opening plans for expanded services on campus.
-While in-person visits to Heron’s Key continue to be restricted, friends and family are encouraged to keep in touch using the new “Send a Greeting” page on the Heron’s Key website.
+Our State has taken significant actions to limit the potential spread of COVID-19, including Governor Inslee’s 2021 “Healthy Washington – Roadmap to Recovery” plan.
+We are now in Phase 3 of that “Roadmap to Recovery” plan, which reduces restrictions on in-person visits for residents.
+Heron’s Key is also able to re-open its restaurants, amenity spaces and allow small resident gatherings in common areas.
+While observing the Governor’s recovery plan and most current mandates, Heron’s Key also continues to follow the guidance of local health jurisdictions, the CDC, the Centers for Medicare and Medicaid as we cautiously re-open expanded services on campus.
+With the move to Phase 3, indoor visits within individual residences are now allowed!
+Visitors must screen in, wear masks in all public spaces and observe physical distancing guidelines.
+Friends and family are also encouraged to keep in touch using the new “Send a Greeting” page on the Heron’s Key website.

 Heron’s Key and Penrose Harbor have also taken specific steps to increase protection for those that we serve against this virus.
 The precautions listed below remain in effect for Heron’s Key and Penrose Harbor.